FlareLine/blog-content/README.md

 ## Specifications

 * Blog articles are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), both for its flexibility and simplicity.
+These are stored in the `content` directory.

-* Articles are deployed to an AWS S3 bucket with simple CI/CD workflow using [Github Actions](https://github.com/features/actions).
+* Articles are deployed to an AWS S3 bucket with a CI/CD workflow using [Github Actions](https://github.com/features/actions).

+* [Ansible](https://www.ansible.com) is used to deploy the required AWS resources, instead of an AWS CloudFormation or CDK template.